-Since January 2018, Canadians have had a much harder time buying a house, thanks to the new mortgage rules introduced by the federal government.
-Whether buying your first home or refinancing a current mortgage, these new mortgage rules from 2018 affect you.
-Read on to learn about the new mortgage rule changes and how they impact home buyers in Canada.
+Since January 2018, Canadians have had a much harder time buying a house, thanks to the new mortgage rules (called a “stress test”) introduced by the federal government.
+Effective June 1, 2021, the guidelines for the stress test have changed—and in many cases will lower the amount home buyers qualify to borrow even further.
+Whether buying your first home or refinancing a current mortgage, these mortgage rules affect you.
+Read on to learn about the mortgage stress test, what the recent change means, and how it impacts homebuyers in Canada.

 What is the stress test?
 It’s a financial challenge: borrowers must prove that they can afford to carry a mortgage at a higher interest rate than what may be offered by a financial institution.
-When applying for financing, you will need to qualify for:
+When applying for financing on or after June 1, 2021, you will need to qualify based on your ability to afford payments on the mortgage loan at:

-- A contractual rate offered on your mortgage lender plus 2%
+- The contractual rate offered by your lender plus 2%

+Ultimately, you must prove you can afford the payments at whichever amount is higher to get approved for financing.
 What’s the point of the stress test?
 It’s to stop Canadians from taking on more debt than they can handle and show that they can carry a mortgage even under financial duress.
-Ultimately, these new mortgage rule changes have made it increasingly difficult for some Canadians to qualify for a mortgage.

 What Does it Mean for Home Buyers?

-These new mortgage rules mean that your purchasing power could be reduced by as much as 20%.
+These new mortgage rules mean that your purchasing power could be reduced by as much as 20%, as compared to when there was no stress test (prior to 2018).
 When applying for a mortgage today, the amount that you qualify for doesn’t depend on the rate that the lender is offering.
-For example, if they are offering a 4% interest rate, you will have to qualify for your mortgage at the 5-year Bank of Canada benchmark rate or 6% (4% + 2%) – whichever number is higher.
+For example, if they are offering a 4% interest rate, your affordability will be determined based on a rate of 6%, since the stress test stipulates that the bank use a qualifying rate that’s either 2% more than the offered rate (4% + 2%) or 5.25% – whichever number is higher.
 As a result, the amount that you can borrow could be significantly smaller.

 It’s also likely that millennial buyers, who have statistically lower salaries than other demographics, won’t be able to borrow as much as before.
 Plus, since they’re less likely to bring home equity into a new home purchase, they often have less purchasing power.